 Ebbing and flowing their way around southern Mongolia are the Khongor dunes.
 Found 790 kilometres south-west of the Mongolian capital Ulaanbaatar and covering an area of 965 square kilometres.
 These dunes stretch for more than 180 km along the northern side of the Sevrei and Zuulun mountain ranges.

 These so-called 'Singing Dunes' are quite a sight to behold.
 A mountainous backdrop is at odds with the preconceived idea of a desert-like landscape.
 This however only adds to the allure.

 Boundless, captivating landscapes and endless horizons are what this region of central Asia is all about.
 A complete lack of permanent human settlement adds to a truly memorable experience.
 Needless to say, getting here isn't realised by simply boarding a plane and slipping into a slumber for a few hours.
 This is a destination that will require time and patience.

 Being a long way from recognisable society, the dunes of the Gobi are an arduous yet breathtaking journey across some of the most sparsely populated regions on earth.
 Aside from a small local temporary settlement and depending on the time of year, you could well have the dunes all to yourself.
 A truly magical experience.

 So pack your wide-angles, polarizers, arse cushions, SPF 50+ and enjoy.

-PRO TIP: Beware of sand finding it's way into precious moving parts.
-Don't forget to protect your camera too.
+PRO TIP: Watch out for sand finding it's way into delicate moving parts.
+Protect your camera too.

-- When the wind whips up, the dunes sound like a jet engine, hence their nickname 'Singing Dunes'.
+- When the wind whips up, the dunes sound like a jet engine.
+Hence the nickname 'Singing Dunes'

 - The highest point of the Khongor dunes can reach up to 800 metres.
-Statistically, it's a mountain.
+Statistically, a mountain

 Have a wemooch elsewhere...